 Check out this BSF laying eggs in cardboard close-up:

 >> Link YouTube:Black soldier fly laying eggs close up

 If you've been counting, the total days for black soldier fly going from eggs to adult flies are around 40-50 days or about 1.5 month on average.

 The shorter & longer days difference is because of the temperature difference and other environmental or food factors.
 If there's still food around the space, the baby may stay there for longer to consume it.
 If there's too little food, they may turn charcoal & pupate sooner.

 In the cooler/winter months, the whole life cycle may take up to 5-6 months.
 In warmer climates, it's a very fast production cycle overall.
 The majority of the eating happens during the larvae stage.
 Even with less food, the little larvae won't die off.
 They are pretty durable & will only shrink in size when there's food shortage.
-If it gets below 20F (-6C), the larvae may die.
+If it gets below 20F (-6C) or above 110F (43C), the larvae may die.

 If we take a look at their growing stages, you can see a great size difference.

 |Growth stage||Weight (grams)|